Vau i Dejës Hydroelectric Power Station

-The Vau i Dejës Hydroelectric Power Station is a hydroelectric dam on the Drin River, in Albania, near the settlement of Vau i Dejës.
-Completed in 1973, the project consists of five turbines of Chinese origin, each with a nominal capacity of 52 MW, totaling the installed capacity to 260 MW.
+The Vau i Dejës Hydroelectric Power Station (Note: Hidrocentrali i Vaut të Dejës, abbreviated Vau i Dejës HPP) is a hydroelectric dam on the Drin river, in Albania, near the settlement of Vau i Dejës.
+Completed in 1973, the project consists of five turbines of French origin, each with a nominal capacity of 50 megawatts (MW), for a total capacity of 250 MW.
+It is operated by the Albanian Power Corporation.

-The Vau i Dejës power station is the third of three dams of the Drin River cascade, with the power stations of Fierza and the Koman upstream.
+The Vau i Dejës power station is the most downstream of the three dams of the Drin river cascade, with the power stations of Fierza and the Koman upstream.

-In 1967, China agreed to finance the station.
-At its completion in 1973, it provided more than half of Albania's electricity.
+The hydroelectric station was turned into a hybrid power station, with the installation of photovoltaic panels on one of its dams.
+As of 2026, there are plans to add more photovoltaics, on its two other dams as floating solar and ground-mounted photovoltaics, as well as to incorporate wind turbines.